Math X Program

 Please see the following information for additional suggestions for how to be successful in this course!

 The Math X Program provides you with an alternative way to learn mathematics.
 No one stands in front of the class lecturing to you about the material.
 As stated prior, attendance at your regular class time is required.
 However, for most students, time spent working during class hours is not enough time spent doing math to succeed!
 In general, for every hour of class, you should be spending a half hour to an hour on homework.
 There are many resources available to you, during and after class, to support you in your learning!

 - We suggest reading the text in each of the sections and doing example problems imbedded in the text after big concepts.
 Research has proved that the best way to learn is to do!
 Once you have read the section, work a significant number of problems in the Section Exercises, as well as in the Chapter Problem Sets at the end of each chapter.
 The answers to the all problems are available in the back of the book.

 - The instructor and instructional assistant are available to assist you by tutoring, answering questions and grading tests.
 Please do not hesitate to ask questions.
 Your instructor is available outside of class during his or her office hours – ask them for their schedule.
-The Math X Lab and assistants are also here to support your learning needs whenever the Math X Lab is open.
+The Math X instructors and assistants are here to support your learning needs whenever the Math X classroom is open.

 - The Integrated Learning Center is a wonderful resource for all LPC students!
 The Math Department has provided free lab assistance because we believe that learning mathematics is easier with the help of your instructors and fellow students.
 ILC is located in Building 1200.